Hydrospheredata/hydro-serving/docs/src/main/paradox/how-to/develop-runtimes.md

 ## Generate GRPC code

-There are different approaches on how to generate client and server gRPC code on [different languages](https://grpc.io/docs/).
-Let's have a look on how to do that in Python.
+There are different approaches to generating client and server gRPC code in [different languages](https://grpc.io/docs/).
+Let's have a look at how to do that in Python.

 First, let's clone our [protos](https://github.com/Hydrospheredata/hydro-serving-protos) and prepare a folder for the generated code.